 I am guessing if you are reading this article, you might be wondering if you are in an emotional affair and how to tell if you are.
 You might not want to believe you are, because it’s something that you never believed you could do, but it’s important to know the signs so that you can have some awareness as you move forward.

-To better understand if you are in an emotional affair, let me tell you 5 seemingly innocent things that you might be doing, which can be the signs that you are having one.
+To better understand if you are in an emotional affair, let me tell you 5 seemingly innocent things that you might be doing, which can be the signs of emotional cheating

 More often than not, emotional affairs start with confidences, things that are somewhat intimate which are shared with another person.